 - Disability: A person has a disability if s/he has a physical or mental impairment which has a substantial and long-term adverse effect on that person’s ability to carry out normal day-to-day activities.
 The Act includes a protection from discrimination arising from disability.
 This states it is discrimination to treat a disabled person unfavourably because of something connected with their disability.
 Discrimination is unfavourable treatment arising as a consequence of a person’s disability.
 The Equality Act places a duty on public bodies to promote equality of opportunity between disabled people and others.
 There is a duty to make reasonable adjustments for disabled people relating to the provisions of services and “encourage persons who share a relevant protected characteristic to participate in public life”.

 - Gender reassignment: A transgender person is someone who proposes to, starts or has completed a process to change his or her gender.
 The Act does not require a person to be under medical supervision to be protected – so a woman who decides to live as a man but does not undergo any medical procedures would be covered.
-It is discrimination to treat transsexual people less favourably because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were ill or injured.
+It is discrimination to treat transgender people less favourably because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were ill or injured.